-On October 6 State Street Corporation settled with the Department of Labor, agreeing to pay $4.5 million in back pay and $500,000 in interest to a settlement fund for underpaid female executives.
-State Street is best known as the financial services firm that paid for the creation and installation of the Fearless Girl statue.
+State Street Corporation and the Department of Labor reached a settlement on October 6, whereby State Street Corporation agreed to pay $4.5 million in back pay and $500,000 in interest to a settlement fund for underpaid female executives.
+The financial services company State Street is best known for having funded the production and placement of the Fearless Girl statue.

 By settling with the Department of Labor, State Street can avoid admitting guilt.
 DOL investigators say that female executives were paid less in bonuses, base pay, and total compensation as compared to men in the same or similar roles.
 They also found evidence of pay discrimination against black employees of all genders.
 State Street of course disagrees with these findings – and per the terms of the settlement they’re free to do so – but they eventually decided that paying out approximately $5 million to end the potential PR crisis was well worth it.
 Commissioning Fearless Girl cost them only a fraction of that $5 million figure and it earned them far more.
 And neither of those costs nor benefits come close to the $64 million State Street paid out in 2016 to settle fraud charges related to “unwarranted commissions.”